design-group/ignition-docker-legacy/docs/setting-up-wsl.md

 2. Install Docker with `sudo apt install docker.io -y`.
 3. Check the Docker installation by running `docker --version`.

-### Configure wsl to launch docker at startup
+### Configure WSL to Launch Docker at Startup

 1. Open file that controls sudo command execution: `sudo visudo`.
-2. Add the following code to the end of your file. ("yourusername" is the ubuntu username you set)
+2. Add the following code to the end of your file. ("yourusername" is the ubuntu username you set).

 	```bash
 	# Docker daemon specification